Enb4rr/Enb4rr/README.md

 ### Hi there 👋

-My name is Julian Rosero, a game developer and student at the UPB in Medellin, Colombia.
-I am currently finishing my last semester at university.
+My name is Julian Rosero, I am a game developer.

 I’m currently learning game development using Unreal Engine along with C++.